rileyjshaw/cutup/README.md

 -   Arrow/swipe up/down: Increase/decrease number of subdivisions.
 -   Arrow/swipe right/left: Increase/decrease number of reflections.
--   Space: Pause/play.
+-   Double-tap: switch camera direction.
 -   s: Save the current frame as a PNG.
--   Double-tap: switch camera direction.
+-   Click the shutter button: Save the current frame as a PNG.

 ## Credit